Harry Potter and the Forbidden Journey:

 When you’ve made it into the castle entrance, this line is straight ahead.
 It brings you down the dungeon corridor, and back outside to the castle’s green house.
 I’ll go into great detail about this experience after I talk about single riders and castle tour guests.

 Single riders agree to help fill the 4-seat enchanted benches when odd-numbered parties are riding.
 These single riders usually can get on the ride in no time compared to the regular queue.
-The trade-off, as I mentioned in Book 1, is that single riders skip almost the entire Hogwarts tour.
+The trade-off, as I mentioned earlier, is that single riders skip almost the entire Hogwarts tour.
 In fact, the single rider line goes directly from the castle entrance to the Gryffindor Common Room, which is the final room on the tour.

 Nonetheless, if you just want to go on the ride, it’s a good option.
 In fact, most guest don’t know about it because Universal hardly advertises that the single rider line exists for Forbidden Journey.
 And, if you find the line to be too long, you can always turn around and leave.
-(For Orlando coaster fans, it’s not like the Rock ‘n’ Roller Coaster single rider line, where once you’re past the recording studio you are pretty much stuck.)
+(For Orlando coaster fans, it’s not like the Rock ‘n’ Roller Coaster single rider line, where once you’re past the recording studio, you are pretty much stuck.)

 Castle tour only